leonard-seydoux/cheese-ai-for-geosciences/lectures/slides.md

 - Pros: easy to implement, exhaustive search, uncertainty estimation.

 - Cons: unscalable.
-If 0.1s / evaluation, then 2 parameters with 100 values each takes 1/2 hour.
-For 5 parameters it takes more than 30 years!
+If 0.1s / evaluation, then 2 parameters with 100 values each takes 1/4 hour. __For 5 parameters it takes more than 30 years!__

 __Any smarter idea?__